The Clue of the Black Keys: Plot summary

 Professor Terence Scott travels to River Heights to consult with Carson Drew about the disappearance of another professor, Dr. Joshua Pitt.
 Mr. Drew recommends he discuss the matter with Nancy, as it seems to be more of a mystery than a legal matter.
 Terry Scott reveals that while on an archaeology expedition in Mexico, he, Dr. Pitt, and two other professors, Dr. Anderson and Dr. Graham, found a clue to an ancient treasure.
 They discovered three black keys made of obsidian and a stone tablet with a cipher engraved on it.
 The items and Dr. Pitt both disappeared the next morning.
 Only a broken half of one of the keys was left behind.
 Terry suspected foul play by a couple who had been working near the excavation site because they vanished at the same time.

-While Nancy and Terry are at the airport, someone tries to steal the half-key from Terry's coat pocket.
+While Nancy and Terry are at the airport, someone grabs Nancy and leaves her bound and gagged, and tries to steal the half-key from Terry's coat pocket.
 A Sergeant Malloy helps them identify the thief, Juarez Tino, but not until after he escapes on a plane to Florida.

-Nancy asked her father's advice, and he suggests she talk to the other expedition members.
+Shaken, Nancy asked her father's advice, and he suggests she talk to the other expedition members.
 Mr. Drew had drawn up Dr. Pitt's will and he confidentially tells her Terry is the sole heir, as elderly Dr. Pitt was unmarried.
 Out of caution, they want to be sure Terry is trustworthy.
-That night, a burglar breaks into the Drew home but is scared off.
+That night, a burglar breaks into the Drew home.
+Nancy awakens and surprises him.
+Quickly man seizes her.
+He ties her up and gags her before she can scream, but is scared off before he can make a search.
 The black key, which Terry had entrusted to Nancy, remained safe in its hiding place.

 Nancy and George meet with Dr. Graham, who clears away any suspicion by emphatically averring the integrity of the four expedition members, despite professional jealousies that might arise.
-Nancy learns that the evening of the attempted burglary at her home, Terry was knocked out in his hotel room and most of the documents from the Mexican expedition were stolen.
+Nancy learns that the evening of the attempted burglary at her home, Terry was bound and gagged in his hotel room and most of the documents from the Mexican expedition were stolen.